gravitational/teleport/docs/admin-guide.md

 ```
 # Tell OpenSSH client to use work.example.com as a jumphost (proxy) when logging
 # to any remote node whose name matches the pattern *.work.example.com
-# Beware of recurison here (when proxy name matches your pattern)
+# Beware of recursion here (when proxy name matches your pattern)
 Host *.work.example.com
   ProxyCommand ssh -p 3023 %r@work.example.com -s proxy:%h:%p
 ```